nullism/bqb/README.md

 ```

 Some problems with that approach
-1. If `filterBobs` and `filterAge` are false, the query has an empty where clause
+1. You must perform a string join for the various parts of the where clause
-2. You must remember to include a trailing space for each clause
+2. You must remember to include a trailing or leading space for each clause
 3. You have to keep track of parameter count (for Postgres anyway)
 4. It's kind of ugly